jt-lanl/bluehat/README.md

+# README

-**Bluehat** is a collection of python routines to facilitate the analysis of spectral (multispectral and hyperspectral) remote sensing imagery, with an emphasis on various kind of target detection.
+**Bluehat** is a collection of python routines to facilitate the analysis of spectral (multispectral and hyperspectral) remote sensing imagery, with an emphasis on various kinds of target detection.
 The package provides collections of utilities that developers can use in producing algorithms for specific target detection scenarios.
+In particular, this package was used to develop the algorithms used by the on-board software in the NACHOS project.

 # Vision